angelosalatino/cso-classifier/README.md

 (iv) The parameter *explanation* can be either *True* or *False*.
 This parameter defines whether the classifier should return an explanation.
 This explanation consists of chunks of text, coming from the input paper, that allowed the classifier to return a given topic.
 This supports the user in better understanding why a certain topic has been inferred.
 The classifier will return an explanation for all topics, even for the enhanced ones.
 In this case, it will join all the text chunk of all its sub-topics.
 The default value for *explanation* is *False*.

-(v) The parameter *find_outliers* can be either *True* or *False*.
-This parameter controls whether to run the find outlier component within the post-processing module.
-The find outliers component improves the results by removing erroneous topics that were conceptually distant from the others.
+(v) The parameter *delete_outliers* can be either *True* or *False*.
+This parameter controls whether to run the outlier detection component within the post-processing module.
+This component improves the results by removing erroneous topics that were conceptually distant from the others.
 Due to their computation, users might experience slowdowns.
 For this reason, users can decide between good results and low computational time or improved results and slower computation.
-The default value for *find_outliers* is *True*.
+The default value for *delete_outliers* is *True*.

 (vi) The parameter *fast_classification* can be either *True* or *False*.
 This parameter determines whether the semantic module should use the full model or the cached one.
 Using the full model provides slightly better results than the cached one.
 However, using the cached model is more than 15x faster.
 Read [here](#word2vec-model-and-token-to-cso-combined-file-generation) for more details about these two models.
 The default value for *fast_classification* is *True*.